-These talented instructors will be teaching our 2017 teacher workshops.
+These talented instructors will teach our Fall 2018 teacher workshops.

 Who: K-12 Instructors, any subject!